11-Day Highlights of South Africa

 DAY 08.
 Drakensberg/ Sani Pass – Lesotho – Durban

 After breakfast, we set off to Sani Pass, named after the primitive people who lived in the area millennia ago, on a four-wheel drive with hair raising bends and breath-taking views to the top of the mountain.
 We have lunch at the top in the Mountain Kingdom of Lesotho, 3000m above sea level.
 We return early afternoon, change vehicles and drive back to Durban.
-Overnight at the City Lodge Umhlanga Ridge or a hotel of your choice.
+Overnight at the The Capital Pearls Hotel.

 DAY 09.
-Durban – Port Elizabeth – Tsitsikamma National Park – Knysna
+Durban – Gqeberha (Port Elizabeth) – Tsitsikamma National Park – Knysna

-Early morning we travel to the King Shaka International Airport to fly south to Port Elizabeth to join the Garden Route tour.
+Early morning we travel to the King Shaka International Airport to fly south to Gqeberha (Port Elizabeth) to join the Garden Route tour.

-We visit Birds of Eden.
-It is currently home to over 3,500 birds from over 220 species, focusing on African birds.
-We travel past Plettenberg Bay to Knysna on the edge of the Knysna Lagoon.
-The entrance to the sea is guarded by two promontories known as the ‘Heads’.
-The area also falls within a National Park proclaimed to conserve the Lakeland and indigenous forests’ extraordinary beauty.
-Knysna also offers shopping opportunities for unusual, locally made art and craft.
-Overnight Augusta Bay Lodge or similar.
+Continuing past Plettenberg Bay to Knysna on the edge of the Knysna Lagoon with its entrance to the sea guarded by two promontories known as the ‘Heads’.
+The area also falls within a National Park proclaimed to conserve the extraordinary natural beauty of the Lakeland and forests.
+Knysna also offers shopping opportunities of unusual locally made art and craft, etc. Overnight in Knysna at the Stannards Guest House or similar

 DAY 10.
 Garden Route – George – Oudtshoorn